pri-k/docs-mysql/cluster-behavior.html.md

 ## <a id="add-nodes"></a> Adding new nodes ##

 When new nodes are added to or removed from a MySQL service, a top-level property is updated with the new nodes' IP addresses.
-As BOSH deploys, it will update the configuration and restart all of the mysql nodes **and** the proxy nodes (to inform them of the new IP addresses as well).
+As BOSH deploys, it will update the configuration and restart all of the MySQL nodes **and** the proxy nodes (to inform them of the new IP addresses as well).
 Restarting the nodes will cause all connections to that node to be dropped while the node restarts.

 ## <a id="scaling"></a> Scaling the cluster ##